University Library services during COVID-19

 - Events in learning spaces are cancelled

 - Events in the LibLab space are cancelled

 - Regular cleaning is being undertaken throughout the day including disinfecting of surfaces, floors, and equipment such as keyboards.

 - Hand sanitiser and disinfectant wipes are being provided for library users.

 Access to Special Collections and Archives

-Special Collections and Archives is open to UWA staff and students by appointment only on Tuesday and Thursday.
+Special Collections and Archives is open to UWA staff and students by appointment.